Connections-Business-Directory/Connections/README.txt

 * OTHER: Add error message for when $img_path is not set.
 * I18N: Update POT file.

-= 8.1 09/02/2014 =
-* FEATURE: Photo and logo images are now responsive.
-* FEATURE: Photo and logo images support HiDPI (Retina) devices.
-* FEATURE: Improve search results for relevancy and shortword search support.
-* FEATURE: Add new shortcode [cn_thumb].
-* FEATURE: Add new shortcode [cn_thumbr].
-* FEATURE: Add new image crop method, fit.
-* FEATURE: Add SmugMug to social network options.
-* FEATURE: Register TimThumb compatible query vars and add the CN_IMAGE_ENDPOINT root rewrite endpoint.
-* BUG: Fix gettext domain for "Name".
-* BUG: Make sure the visibility options are translation ready.
-* BUG: Fix invalid HTML markup.
-Remove p tag from within a span element in the no image block.
-* BUG: Fix vCard importing on OSX.
-* BUG: Fix bug that would cause entry meta to be lost during an entry update.
-* BUG: Fix cnSanitize::string() color callback method name.
-* BUG: Ensure valid custom metabox before displaying.
-* BUG: Make country code for Maldives uppercase.
-* TWEAK: Remove stop words from search.
-* TWEAK: Only run keyword search when FULLTEXT search is enabled if no results were returned from the FULLTEXT search.
-* TWEAK: Improve exclude_category exclusion.
-* TWEAK: Allow changing of entry type when copying and editing an entry.
-* TWEAK: Complete refactor of the admin js file.
-* TWEAK: Update frontend pagination links to use paginate_links().
-* TWEAK: Update CSS to support the pagination markup output by paginate_links().
-* TWEAK: Move the category separator within the category span.
-* TWEAK: Change span around entry name in core templates to div.
-* TWEAK: Add jquery-validate as a script dependency for cn-ui-admin.
-* TWEAK: Add support for the id attribute on the form tag.
-* TWEAK: Add id attribute to the add/edit entry form.
-* TWEAK: Cache category select, category checklist and family relations.
-* TWEAK: Use actual year in vCard instead of upcoming year for anniversary and birthday dates.
-* TWEAK: Update the posts dates to reflect the entry currently being viewed.
-* TWEAK: Add another CSS style for Chosen so theme's do not break it.
-* TWEAK: Add "Edit Entry" action link to the admin bar.
-* TWEAK: Set the visibility options only if a user is logged in.
-* TWEAK: Remove unnecessary manage form actions for metaboxes.
-* TWEAK: Remove inline styles from images.
-* TWEAK: Update image settings with better descriptions.
-* OTHER: Added methods to cnSanitize to sanitize a hex color with/without a hash.
-* OTHER: Add error message warning if GD or Imagick is not installed.
-* OTHER: Move class.filesystem.php in folder structure.
-* OTHER: Register and enqueue Picturefill.
-* OTHER: Add the CN_IMAGE_DIR_NAME constant.
-* OTHER: Add the CN_IMAGE_ENDPOINT constant.
-* OTHER: Introduce cnUpload.
-* OTHER: Introduce cnImage.
-* OTHER: Introduce cnLog.
-* OTHER: Introduce cnColor.
-* OTHER: Introduce cnCache.
-* OTHER: Introduce cnFragment.
-* OTHER: Introduce cnString.
-* OTHER: Add maybeHashHEXColor().
-* OTHER: Add remapRange().
-* OTHER: Add xrmdir().
-* OTHER: Add several helper methods in cnEntry to handle image metadata.
-* OTHER: Eliminate the use of Timthumb and class.upload.php from core.
-* OTHER: Move class.upload.php to the vendor sub-folder.
-* OTHER: Delete class.upload.php lang files.
-Not needed.
-* OTHER: Remove double spaces and trim the result of getName().
-* OTHER: Remove the use of the cn_preloader.
-* OTHER: Various checks to deal with empty entry slugs.
-* OTHER: Add filter so pagination atts can be changed.
-* OTHER: Update the installation instructions in the readme.txt file.
-* OTHER: Add screenshots to the readme.txt file.
-* OTHER: Remove deprecated image option methods.
-* OTHER: Add color picker support to the metabox api.
-* OTHER: Add filters to allow the addition of new metadata options.
-* I18N: Updated Danish translation.
-* I18N: Updated French (France).
-* I18N: Update connections.pot file to include new strings.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

 == Upgrade Notice ==